molmod/yaff/doc/howto.rst

 #.
 Something to estimate diffusion constants.

 #.
-Port other things from MD-Tracks, including the conversion stuff.
+[LOW PRIORITY] Port other things from MD-Tracks, including the conversion stuff.

 ATSELECT: Selecting atoms